LArSoft/larsoft.github.io/wiki/WorkingWithLArSoftGithubRepos.md

 ## Where are the primary LArSoft repositories?

-The LArSoft repositories are owned by the LArSoft organization on Github: https://github.com/LArSoft
+The LArSoft repositories are owned by the LArSoft organization on [Github](https://github.com/LArSoft)

 ## How do I join GitHub and configure my personal GitHub account?

 In order to develop and contribute LArSoft code, you will need to have a personal GitHub account.

--   If you don't have one already, go to: https://github.com/join
+-   If you don't have one already, go to [GitHub join](https://github.com/join)
     -   Follow the instructions to create a new account.
 Make sure you either use a
         username that people will easily recognize, or specify your real name, so that people know who issued the pull request.

 <!-- -->

--   If you have an account, use the “Sign in” dialog at https://github.com/login
+-   If you have an account, use the “Sign in” dialog at [GitHub login](https://github.com/login)

 <!-- -->